AusRegistry/ari-toolkit/readme.md

 EPP servers may be configured to close inactive connections.
 Applications that wish to keep connections alive may call the SessionManager.keepAlive() method to spawn a thread that will poll inactive sessions to prevent dropped connections.

-The default implementation of SessionManager gathers data such as the number of commands issued by type, both recently (within command rate limit window) and since start-up; average response time by session; and response count by result code.
+The default implementation of SessionManager gathers data such as the number of commands issued by type, both recently and since start-up; average response time by session; and response count by result code.
 This information is exposed via the StatsManager interface and may be used for real-time monitoring of the application.

 ### XML Marshalling and Unmarshalling